Tuition and Fees

 On this page...

 This section includes answers to frequently asked questions related to determining resident district, determining the district fiscally responsible for tuition payment, and calculating tuition.
-Regular education tuition, other than open enrollment, is based on the district cost per pupil.
+Regular education tuition, other than open enrollment, is based on the district cost per pupil of the attending district.
 The district cost per pupil is also called the Maximum Tuition Rate.
-Those rates are listed here for districts and AEAs.

 Note: The district cost per pupil for the newly reorganized North Union Community School District (effective July 1, 2014, FY15) would have been $6191 in FY14 if they had been reorganized in that fiscal year.
 This information is only for use in interstate agreements and is not used for open enrollment or other tuition out purposes.